Blog post

 Alvarado was born in Guatemala City on 15 March 1948 and subsequently brought up by his mother in east London, part of a migratory and diaspora journey that informed his writing on creative and media education.
 As editor of Screen Education, head of education for the British Film Institute and an ‘activist intellectual’ (Miller, 2010), Alvarado problematised education, seeking practical and politicised outcomes of education to help students understand their world better: ‘The problem of theory is not one of how to relate it to practice … rather it is the problem of how and why to construct a theory of education?’
 (Alvarado, 1993, p.
 182).

-Writing in the early 1980s during a time of economic decline, political and social unrest, education cuts and a ‘back to basics’ movement in Britain, Alvarado’s work is contextualised by the shift from a decentralised approach to education – previously managed by ‘curriculum reformers, theorists, and academics’ (Alvarado & Ferguson, 1983, p.
+Writing in the early 1980s during a time of economic decline, socio-political unrest, education cuts and a ‘back to basics’ movement in Britain, Alvarado’s work is contextualised by the shift from a decentralised approach to education – previously managed by ‘curriculum reformers, theorists, and academics’ (Alvarado & Ferguson, 1983, p.
 21) – to a more government-controlled ‘core curriculum’.
 In 2024, after over a decade of highly centralised curriculum policy with narrow, hierarchical conceptions of ‘valuable’ knowledge, revisiting Alvarado’s work on curriculum is both interesting and pertinent.

 If you wish to read more about the life and work of Manuel Alvarado we recommend as a starting point his obituary in the Guardian and the 2010 special issue of Television and News Media (volume 11, issue 6) exploring the legacy of his life and work.